telefonicaid/fiware-orion/doc/manuals/orion-api.md

   attributes in the `attrs` list changes (or is deleted).
 * If `attrs` is not used and expressions are used, a notification is sent whenever any of the attributes of the entity change (or is deleted) and at the same time expressions match.
-* If neither `attrs` expressions are used, a notification is sent whenever any of the attributes of the entity changes (or is deleted).
+* If neither `attrs` nor expressions are used, a notification is sent whenever any of the attributes of the entity changes (or is deleted).

 Note that changing the metadata of a given attribute is considered a change even though the attribute